Flag of Argentina: Flags of Spain and first flag of United Provinces of the Río de la Plata

 The first flags used in the territory of modern Argentina were those associated with the Spanish crown.
 The last formally used Spanish flag was a red and yellow one, established by King Charles III in 1785 and used mainly for naval and military purposes.

-When the United Provinces of the Río de la Plata became independent in the May Revolution of 1810, they continued to use Spanish flag.
+When the United Provinces of the Río de la Plata became independent in the May Revolution of 1810, they continued to use the Spanish flag.
 This was due to the political position that the new government was acting on behalf of King Ferdinand VII of Spain, who was then a prisoner of Napoleon during the Peninsular War.
 The yellow and red flag that flew over the seat of government in the fort of Buenos Aires is currently kept in the National Historical Museum.
 This flag does not maintain the proportions imposed by Charles III, as the three stripes are the same width.
 The Spanish flag was finally abandoned after the formal declaration of independence on 9 July 1816, being replaced by the blue and white flags created in 1812 by General Manuel Belgrano.